 A More Powerful Program for Transformational Ideas in Energy and Science

-As Chain Reaction Innovations enters its sixth year, developing a great idea into a technology that impacts the market remains challenging.
+As Chain Reaction Innovations enters its seventh year, developing a great idea into a technology that impacts the market remains challenging.
 Doing so with an clean energy- or science-based technology can seem nearly impossible.
 Complex technical challenges, long development cycles, expensive lab equipment, and impatient investors create high hurdles for even the most determined innovators to overcome.

 It leaves innovators feeling isolated.
 But they don’t have to be.

 Chain Reaction Innovations (CRI) is a two-year fellowship program for innovators focused on clean energy and science technologies.
 Through an annual call, four to six individuals/teams are selected to join CRI.
 It is part of the U.S. Department of Energy’s Lab-Embedded Entrepreneurship Program (LEEP), one of four ‘nodes’.
 The others are located at Oak Ridge National Laboratory, Lawrence Berkeley National Laboratory and the National Renewable Energy Laboratory.

 See what Energy Secretary Jennifer Granholm said about LEEP.

 The goal of CRI is to give the nation’s brightest energy and science innovators the best chance at success.
 The future depends on it.